cypress-io/github-action/README.md

 - Suppress [job summary](#suppress-job-summary)
 - [More examples](#more-examples)

 Examples contained in this repository, based on current Cypress versions, can be found in the [examples](./examples) directory.
-Examples for [Legacy Configuration](https://on.cypress.io/guides/references/legacy-configuration), which use Cypress `9.7.0`, are no longer maintained.
-They can be referred to in the [examples/v9](https://github.com/cypress-io/github-action/tree/v5/examples/v9) directory of the [v5](https://github.com/cypress-io/github-action/tree/v5/) branch.

 Live examples, such as [example-basic.yml](.github/workflows/example-basic.yml) are shown together with a status badge.
 Click on the status badge to read the source code of the workflow, for example

 [![End-to-End example](https://github.com/cypress-io/github-action/actions/workflows/example-basic.yml/badge.svg)](.github/workflows/example-basic.yml)

-Older **external** examples based on a [Legacy Configuration](https://on.cypress.io/guides/references/legacy-configuration) for Cypress `9` and earlier can be found in the [README](https://github.com/cypress-io/github-action/blob/v5/README.md) for version `v5`.

 **Note:** this package assumes that [cypress](https://www.npmjs.com/package/cypress) is declared as a development dependency in the [package.json](https://docs.npmjs.com/creating-a-package-json-file) file.
 The [cypress npm module](https://www.npmjs.com/package/cypress) is required to run Cypress via its [Module API](https://on.cypress.io/module-api).